 - commit to personal and professional growth to become more valuable for the company.
 If I increase my skills, I will be rewarded with more responsibility and compensation reflecting my increased value for the company.

 - act in the best interest of the organization so others can spend their energy on more valuable tasks than supervising me.
 Having the authority to make my own decisions means I take responsibility for explaining my choices in a way that is reasonable to others.

 Many of these examples illustrate that the autonomy that is so cherished in self-organized companies is not a given.
 It is, instead, the consequence of accountability — of fully owning your promises, your choices, their results, and the consequences, and others being able to count on that.

 Now that we have a shared understanding of accountability and some examples, let’s have a closer look at promises, results, and consequences, shall we?

 On reliable promises and predictable results

-This is not to say that we shouldn’t make promises on outcome or intention in low predictable contexts.
-But we need to be aware that in this context the results on those levels cannot be guaranteed.
+This is not to say that we can’t make promises on outcome or intention in low predictable contexts.
+But we need to be aware that, when we do, the results cannot be guaranteed.

 On consequences and punishments

 A consequence is a logical effect of a delivered result.
 When people understand and accept the logic, they find it easy to follow through on the effect.
 When this is not the case, however, the effect feels like a punishment and is met with resistance.
 Consequences lead to empowerment and growth.
 Punishments lead to resentment and victimhood.